-- evidence of graphic and design work shown in 35 mm slides or 3" x 5" or other appropriately sized photographs (20 maximum), optional for B.S.D. students; - 2. a statement of intent describing the applicant's specific background and interest in the major; - 3. latest college-level transcript(s) (no high school transcripts are required);

-- one example of written work (e.g., a class paper); - samples of individual work; team work can be included, but the contribution of the candidate must be clarified.
+- 1. a statement of intent describing the applicant's specific background and interest in the major; - latest college-level transcript(s) (no high school transcripts are required); - 3. one example of written work (e.g., a class paper); and - samples of individual work; team work can be included, but the contribution of the candidate must be clarified.

 Students are also strongly encouraged to submit evidence of other endeavors related to the major.
 The applicant's GPA based on required courses and cumulative GPA is evaluated.
-Housing and Urban Development students completing the Phoenix Community College (PCC) articulation program with the B.S.D.-HUD program should submit similar material from PCC.
+Housing and Urban Development students completing the Phoenix Community College (PCC) articulation program with the BSD-HUD program should submit similar material from PCC.